rcorral/com_jm/README.md

-Joomla!
-API - Generic RESTful API framework for Joomla!
+Joomla! jomMobile API - Generic RESTful API framework for Joomla!
 1.7
 ================================

 What is it?